CompleteUnityDeveloper/05-Block-Breaker/README.md

 Able to implement a Singleton Pattern to ensure that our score persists across level load.

+### 26b Singleton Pattern Bug Fix ###

+**In this video (objectives)…**

+1. Inserted a simple fix for bugs we are seeing with the Singleton.
+2. Immediately set the game object to inactive and then destroy it.

+**After watching (learning outcomes)…**
+Fix one of the known issues with the singleton not destroying itself correctly.

 ### 27 Reset Game Session ###

 **In this video (objectives)…**